 If you have high pitta, winter is an excellent season for keeping balanced and resetting your baseline for health.

 Foods to Favor

-This is the one time of year when you can probably indulge in some of the heating foods that would normally be too much for your fiery nature: eggs, meats, an occasional glass of dry red wine, caffeinated teas, a cup of coffee or espresso, or a bit more fire and spice in your meals.
-You’ll also do well with some sweet, nourishing treats like Hot Spiced Chai or Maple Tapioca.
+This is the one time of year when pitta-types can indulge in some of the heating foods that would normally be too much for this dosha’s fiery nature.
+You can indulge in eggs, meats, caffeinated teas, a cup of coffee or espresso, adding a bit more fire and spice in your meals, and an occasional glass of dry red wine.